What I Learned About Fire Damage Restoration When My Neighbor's House Burned

 The $27,000 Gap Between the Insurance Offer and the Real Cost

-My neighbor got his insurance offer one week after the fire. $11,000.
+My neighbor received his insurance offer one week after the fire. $11,000.
 That covered the burned kitchen section and some paint.
 It did not include HVAC cleaning.
 It did not include subfloor replacement where the extinguisher water had soaked down to the slab.
-It did not include drywall in the two rooms where smoke had penetrated deep enough that surface cleaning was not going to work.
+It did not cover drywall in the two rooms where smoke had penetrated deep enough that surface cleaning was not going to work.

 The final number was $38,000.
 He accepted the first offer because he did not know he could negotiate.
 He did not know he had the right to choose his own contractor.
 He did not know that public adjusters exist, people who work for the homeowner, not the insurance company.
 As a software engineer, this drove me crazy.
 It was like deploying to production without reading the error logs.
 The information existed.
 He just did not know where to look.
 I learned all of this after my own disaster in 2022, when I lost $34,000 to mold that grew inside my walls after a monsoon flood.
 I was too late to help my neighbor with the fire.
 What I can do is write down what I learned so the next homeowner does not repeat the same mistake.